Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2013/09/new-online-courses.md

 As of this autumn semester, the app has been upgraded based on feedback and first user experiences.
 Ease of use in particular has been improved with Version 2.0.
 In addition to new features such as the use of images and mathematical formulas in online voting, the app has been simplified for lecturers and some features such as schedules and building floor plans are also available offline.
 The app was used by 25 lecturers in their classes during the 2012/2013 academic year, and more than 6,000 ETH students have installed it on their smartphones.

 Just a few weeks ago, the ETH EduApp was honoured with the Best Paper Award at the annual Gesellschaft für Medien in der Wissenschaft (GMW, Society for Media in Science) meeting in Frankfurt, Germany.
 The GMW annual meeting is the largest German-language conference in the field of digital media and universities.

+For further information about EduApp including links for downloads, go to eduapp.ethz.ch